academe/wc-multiple-packages/readme.txt

 == Changelog ==

-= 1.2.x =
+= 1.2.3 =
 * Issue #9 Checkout packages not disabled when the shipping method was disabled.
-* Issue #11 Refactoring of the shipping class rules; functionally remains the same.
+* Issue #11 Refactoring of the shipping class and individual product rules; functionally remains the same.
+* Issue #12 Additional package metadata to help with theming; docs and examples to come later.

 * hystericallyme removed from contributers as it appears to be an official collaboration, which wasn't the intention.
 = 1.2.2 =